freenas/freenas-docs/userguide/system.rst

 .. _note: Rerun that command every time a new SED disk is placed in the system.

-This command can be used to unlock all available SED disks:
+This command is used to unlock all available SED disks:

 .. code-block:: none